vnykmshr/ledgerq/CONTRIBUTING.md

 - It shouldn't be imported by external projects
 - It might change frequently

-Public API should remain in the root package.
+Public API is in `pkg/ledgerq/` for proper Go module structure.

 ## Performance Considerations